therobinkim/life-in-27-seconds/README.md

 ## What this?

 This is an Electron `.app` bundle that loads Casey Neistat's [Life Explained in 27 Seconds](https://www.youtube.com/watch?v=L9VBpbnXhWk) YouTube movie via [ListenOnRepeat.com](http://listenonrepeat.com/watch/?v=L9VBpbnXhWk#Life_Explained_in_27_Seconds).
-Basically, you can [download](https://github.com/therobinkim/life-in-27-seconds/archive/master.zip) everything here to your Mac and run it as a regular desktop app!
+Basically, you can [download](https://github.com/therobinkim/life-in-27-seconds/archive/master.zip) everything in this GitHub repository to your Mac and run it as a regular desktop app to watch Casey's movie on repeat!

 ## Why make?